agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

 .. py:data:: SERVER_SPAWN_TIMEOUT

-   A period of time after which task server is considered to be unable to spawn.
+   A period of time after which Task Server is considered to be unable to spawn.

 .. py:data:: MAX_CRAWLERS_NUM